Megacities Alliance for Water and Climate

 SIAAP is the public service that daily treats the wastewater of 9 million inhabitants in Paris and its region, as well as rainwater and industrial water, in order to make the Seine and the Marne water fit for the development of the natural environment.
 SIAAP is engaged in institutional partnerships and technical exchanges with numerous operators and local governments throughout the world.

-Mrs. Irina Bokova, Director-General of UNESCO
+Ms. Audrey Azoulay, Director-General of UNESCO

-Mrs. Anne Hidalgo, Mayor of Paris
+Ms. Anne Hidalgo, Mayor of Paris

 “Access to safe water and sanitation constitutes a major challenge for large global capitals.
 During the Cop 21 held in Paris, the local governments of all countries have pointed to a strong willingness to provide safe water in sufficient quantity and quality to each inhabitant of the planet.
 The development of an international exchange platform between large metropolises represents a genuine step forward, possibly improving the living conditions of billions of men and women and translating our commitment to a more unified and equitable world into action and results”.